 Prepare emotionally before delivering your speech.
 Engage in personal reflection sessions where you recall fond memories with your friend, allowing yourself to process these emotions ahead of time.
 By confronting your feelings privately, you reduce the risk of becoming overwhelmed during the eulogy.

 Use notes as emotional anchors.
-Keep brief, bullet-pointed notes on hand during the eullogy that highlight key stories or traits about your friend.
-These will serve not only as cues but also as stabilizers if emotions start to surge.
+Keep brief, bullet-pointed notes on hand that highlight key stories or traits.
+These serve as stabilizers if emotions start to surge -- you can look down, find your place, and continue.

 Managing Time During the Speech

-Create a structured outline with specific time allocations for each segment.
-Outline your speech into introduction, body (comprising several key points), and conclusion, allocating approximate minutes to each part ensures coverage without overruning the allotted time.
+Create a structured outline with specific time allocations.
+Break your speech into introduction, body (comprising several key points), and conclusion, allocating approximate minutes to each part.

 Conclusion

-Writing a eulogy for a friend is no small task but it's a beautiful way to pay tribute to someone who played an essential role in your life.
+Writing a eulogy for a friend is no small task, but it's a beautiful way to pay tribute to someone who played an essential role in your life.
 Remember that this speech is as much about celebrating their life as it is about offering comfort to those left behind.
-With the strategies you've learned—gathering poignant memories consulting with others and practicing your delivery—you're well-equipped to craft and deliver a heartfelt homage that truly honors your friend's memory.
-Embrace the process and let your genuine affection shine through knowing you're contributing to a meaningful farewell.
+With the strategies you've learned -- gathering poignant memories, consulting with others, structuring your thoughts, and practicing your delivery -- you're well-equipped to craft and deliver a heartfelt homage that truly honors your friend's memory.
+Don't strive for perfection.
+Strive for authenticity.
+Your friend would have wanted to hear your real voice, complete with all its cracks and pauses and love.
+Embrace the process and let your genuine affection shine through.

 Frequently Asked Questions